Thermodynamics is the key to fundamental understanding of molten oxide electrolysis and interfacial phase transitions in

 Qualifications & Memberships

-Catherine Bishop is an Associate Professor in Mechanical Engineering, Associate Investigator of the MacDiarmid Institute for Advanced Materials and Nanotechnology, and leads the Materials Cluster@UC.
+Catherine Bishop is a Professor in Mechanical Engineering, Associate Investigator of the MacDiarmid Institute for Advanced Materials and Nanotechnology, and leads the Materials Cluster@UC.
 She leads both an MBIE Smart Idea and a Marsden research project.

 She obtained a B.S. in Materials Science and Engineering from Carnegie Mellon University and worked for Westinghouse, Ebara Solar and Johnson Matthey as part of her co-op degree.
 Dr Bishop earned a PhD in Materials Science from the Massachusetts Institute of Technology, where her research was part of a large NSF-EU jointly funded programme (NANOAM).
 She moved back to the UK for an MIT postdoc on collaborative research (INCEMS) with the Department of Materials, University of Oxford and other EU partners.
 She held a three-year Career Development Fellowship at the University of Oxford before joining UC in 2008.